Baby Ballet: One 45 minute class per week for toddlers ages 2 1/2-3. The focus is on encouraging following instructions, taking

 center work, en diagonale and reverence and builds on concepts introduced in Ballet 1.
 Growing attention is given to combining

 steps and learning and remembering combinations.
-Students perform a short group piece in the Spring Performance.
+Students perform a short group piece as a part of the Spring Performance.

-Ballet 3: Three 1 hour classes per week for approx. ages 10 +.
-Class is structured into basic barre work, floor stretches, center
+Ballet 3: Three 1 hour classes per week for approx. ages 8 +.
+Class is structured into basic barre work, floor stretches, center work,

 correctness of execution, and learning and remembering lengthened combinations.
 Class is structured into more advanced barre